-The statutory duties of Head of Paid Service and Section 151 Officer are incorporated into the post of Chief Executive and the new Director of Finance and Resources carries out the responsibilities of the Section 151 officer.
+The statutory duties of Head of Paid Service and Section 151 Officer are incorporated into the post of Chief Executive.
+The acting Chief Finance Officer is currently covering the responsibilities of the Section 151 officer.
 The duties of the Monitoring Officer are incorporated into the post of Regulatory and Local Government Law Manager.